 Whether you're exploring ideas for new software or improving an existing product in a well-understood market, utilizing the right innovation tools at the right times can help keep your team engaged and motivated, fail thoughtfully, and build products faster.

-Untangle the product development cycle
+The 4 phases of the product development cycle

 Before we get into the different methodologies, it’s useful to break down your product development cycle into its main phases, which can be categorized as: